Satisfy Your Sweet Tooth the Healthy Way

 - Sucralose was invented or discovered by a scientist who was trying to make insecticide.
-He was asked by his superior to taste the sample and he did and that’s how he discovered that it was very sweet.
+He was asked by his superior to taste the sample, which he did, and that’s how he discovered that it was very sweet.

 Healthy Hazelnut Chocolate Bars Recipe

-These bars are super simple to make and they contain no processed or refined sugars and they are really good to satisfy any sweet tooth.
+These bars are super simple to make, they contain no processed or refined sugars, and they are really good for satisfying any sweet tooth.

 - You need 16 oz. of dark chocolate chips.
-Enjoy Life brand chocolate chips are really great because they are verified non-GMO, certified gluten-free and free from the 14 most common food allergies.
+Enjoy Life brand chocolate chips are really great because they are verified non-GMO, certified gluten-free and free from the 14 most common food allergens.